shanhuiyang/TypeScript-MERN-Starter/README.md

 For more detail of prerequisite please refer to [Installation](https://docs.expo.io/versions/v34.0.0/introduction/installation/) of Expo document.

-Briefly speaking, you should prepare for devices you would like to debug on.
+Briefly speaking, you should prepare for devices you would like to debug on, either emulator/simulator or physical devices.

 [TODO] Elaborate this part.

+> **Note!** Currently you cannot test Android app on emulator without configure the host url manually.
+This is because in Android emulator you cannot access `http://localhost` which hosted on the same server/PC/Mac.
+You can test your app in the same LAN, see next section for detail.

-## Optional: Test your app on other device in the same LAN
+### Optional: Test your app on other device in the same LAN

 By default the request url connect client and service are `http://localhost`, i.e. you can only test client and service in the same server/PC/Mac.